-When we watch films, we rarely stop to think about where they were shot unless we recognize a Liberty Village building in the background.
+When we watch films, we rarely stop to think about where they were shot unless we recognize a building in the background.
 But filming a movie involves a large amount of resources and effort as well as a place to film.
 Many television shows and movies are shot on sound stages, where real locations are replicated by set dressers and carpenters, but others are shot on location.
 Here are some of the things that filmmakers have to worry about when shooting on location.

 The first thing that location scouts look for when they're searching for a location to shoot a specific scene is how well that location matches the look and feel that the script writer, production designer, and director are going for.
-A Saskatoon auto body shop might have the right equipment and be large enough to accommodate the film crew but be to clean and respectable to represent the sketchy machine shop called for in the script, for example.
+A local shop might have the right equipment and be large enough to accommodate the film crew but be to clean and respectable to represent the sketchy machine shop called for in the script, for example.

 Light and Weather